About Nursing Home Abuse and Neglect

 - Furniture appropriate to the resident’s needs, including a separate closet or clothing storage spaces.

-These regulations also require nursing facilities to provide a “safe, clean, comfortable and homelike environment.”
-In other words, the goal is for these facilities to feel less institutional and more home-like, so residents can bring items and personal effects with them to help create a meaningful and personalized living space.
+These regulations also require nursing facilities to provide a “safe, clean, comfortable and homelike environment”.
+In other words, the goal is for these facilities to feel less institutional and more like home.
+By the same token, residents should be allowed to bring items and personal effects to help create a personalized living space.

 Beyond the above, there are other things you want to look for on your tour of the facility: